downing777/downing777.github.io/_pages/about.md

 My current research interests primarily lie in LLM's post training and building more capable multimodal agents together with more realistic RL environments.
 I'm also interested in (high-dimensional) Statistics and interpretable Deep Learning.
 I am actively looking for PhD opportunities, feel free to contact if there's any match!

 ## News
-**[Sep 18, 2025]** 🎉 One paper is accepted to NeurIPS 2025 Poster!
-[Tree of Preferences for Diversified Recommendation](https://neurips.cc/virtual/2025/poster/118613) Let's meet at San Diego!
+**[Sep 18, 2025]** 🎉 One paper is accepted to NeurIPS 2025 Poster [Tree of Preferences for Diversified Recommendation](https://neurips.cc/virtual/2025/poster/118613)!
+Let's meet at San Diego.

-**[July 21, 2025]** 🎉 Release our benchmark work at BAAI [SCISAGE: A Multi-agent Framework for High-Quality Scientific Survey Generation](https://arxiv.org/abs/2506.12689)
+**[July 21, 2025]** 🎉 Release our benchmark work at BAAI [SCISAGE: A Multi-agent Framework for High-Quality Scientific Survey Generation](https://arxiv.org/abs/2506.12689)!

 ## Publications
 <span style="font-size:0.9em; color:#888; font-style:italic;">*: equal contribution</span>